kivy/python-for-android/README.rst

     -h                     Show this help
     -l                     Show a list of available modules -m 'mod1 mod2'         Modules to include
+    -f                     Restart from scratch (remove the current build)

 Step 2: package your application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~